servicecatalog/documentation/README.md

 * [Reseller's Guide](Manuals/Reseller.pdf): A PDF manual for resellers describing how to prepare, offer, and sell services defined by suppliers.
 * [Broker's Guide](Manuals/Broker.pdf): A PDF manual for brokers describing how to support suppliers in establishing relationships to customers by offering their services on a marketplace.
 * [Marketplace Owner's Guide](Manuals/MPOwner.pdf): A PDF manual for marketplace owners describing how to administrate and customize marketplaces in ESCM.
-* [Developer's Guide](Manuals/Developer.pdf): A PDF manual for application developers describing the public Web service interface of ESCM and how to integrate applications and external systems with ESCM.
 * [Amazon Web Services Integration](Manuals/AWSIntegration.pdf): A PDF manual for operators describing how to offer and use virtual servers controlled by the Amazon Elastic Compute Cloud Web service through services in ESCM.
 * [OpenStack Integration](Manuals/OSIntegration.pdf): A PDF manual for operators describing how to offer and use virtual systems controlled by OpenStack through services in ESCM.
-* Javadoc documentation for the public Web service interfaces of ESCM and additional resources and utilities for application developers.
-You can best access these from readme.htm files in the ESCM integration packages to which they belong.
 * Online help pages describing how to work with the administration portal of ESCM.
 The online help is intended for and available to everybody working with the administration portal.